-Still skeptical about the importance of a workplace wellness program?
-Here are some statistics supporting why you need to invest in a corporate wellness program:
+Here are some statistics supporting why you need to invest in them:

-The employee benefits-both tangible and intangible- that an effective corporate wellness program brings to the table is immense.
+The employee benefits- both tangible and intangible- that effective corporate wellness programs bring to the table are immense.

 - Work-Related Illnesses: When an employee is in good health it shows through reduced stress, increased strength, and better immunity.